pmk7/react-typescript-flashcards/README.md

 4. Next, run 'npm start'
 5. localhost:3000 should open once the app is running, if not, navigate there in your browser

+Note:
+The login and signup redirect is handled by Auth0- the UI is not my work.
+That aside, all components, pages and context has been written by me.

 // User survey //

 1. On a scale of 1 to 10 (1 being the lowest and 10 being the highest), how would you rate the overall visual design of the app?